 Children with abnormal facies (who also may have dental malformations requiring correction) should be evaluated by a dentist.

-In FUO or a systemic infection of unknown cause, a dental disorder should be considered.
+In fever of unknown origin (FUO) or a systemic infection of unknown cause, a dental disorder should be considered.

 A dental consultation is necessary before head and neck radiation therapy and is advisable before chemotherapy.